Skip to Content

 Should You Dye Your Roots First or Last?

-Always dye your roots first when doing a touch-up.
+When doing a root touch-up on regrowth, apply color to the roots first.
 Hair processes faster near the roots due to the heat from the scalp.

 How Long To Leave Hair Dye on Your Roots?